India and Russo-Ukrainian war (2022–present): Diplomacy

 On 16 September 2022, during a regional security summit in Uzbekistan, Prime Minister Narendra Modi told Vladimir Putin that "today's era is not an era of war," emphasizing global concerns over food, fertilizer, and fuel security.
 Modi reiterated India's position in favour of democracy, diplomacy, and dialogue as means to address international challenges.

+In July 2023, Indian civil servant Amitabh Kant, in the role of India's G20 Sherpa, stated that "the Russia-Ukraine war is not our creation, it is not a creation of developing and emerging countries, it is not a priority for us".

 In March 2024, the Indian government congratulated Vladimir Putin on his re-election in the 2024 Russian presidential election.

 In June 2024, President Putin congratulated Narendra Modi on his re-election in the 2024 Indian general election in a telephone call, where both leaders expressed intent on further building upon the India-Russia Special & Privileged Strategic Partnership "in all areas".

 In July 2024, Prime Minister Modi visited Moscow to meet Putin, his first visit to Russia in five years.
 The two embraced as Modi climbed out of his car; this act was criticized by Ukrainian president Volodymyr Zelenskyy as it happened on the same day that Russian missiles struck a children's hospital in Kyiv.
 During the visit, the two countries discussed nine strategic areas for closer economic cooperation, including nuclear energy and medicine, with a goal to significantly improve bilateral trade by 2030.